 If we were to pick one of our favorite ski resort towns in Europe, it would be Lech Zurs Arlberg.
 The village ambiance is tough to beat in the winter due to a wide selection of boutique hotels, all intimate in size due to strict ordinance laws.
 You won’t find mega hotels or foreign investments in this former farming village.

 It’s distinctly Austrian, with local families running restaurants, hotels, bars, chalets, and B&Bs.
 Everything in the village is modern and luxurious but understated so you won’t be completely gobsmacked here.
 This charm is what continues to draw regulars from around the world year after year.

 Norway in the winter is what fairytale books are made out of.
 Especially the more north you head.
 We found a fantastic winter home in Narvik where we could spot the Northern Lights and go snowboarding all in one day.

 The first night of our tour outside of Narvik included a dog sled at night led by head torches and the Aurora Borealis above us.
 Our second night was followed up with the Northern Lights over the city of Narvik from atop the ski hill.
 Both experiences are ones to remember forever!

-If you plan to see the Northern lights in Northern Norway I’d advise you to rent a car in order to guarantee your chances.
-Northern Norway is largely coastal and is comprised of a mix of mountains and islands.
+If you plan to see the Northern lights in Northern Norway, I’d advise you to rent a car to guarantee your chances.
+Northern Norway is mainly coastal and is comprised of a mix of mountains and islands.
 The result of the unique landscape and the sea create very localized weather and unpredictable weather.

 Narvik is also where you can visit Narvikfjellet, one of Norway’s most famous ski resorts.
-Off-piste riding is a major draw for Narvikfjellet as their brand new gondola provides access to some big terrain with views of the fjord down below.
+Off-piste riding is a significant draw for Narvikfjellet as their brand new gondola provides access to some big terrain with views of the fjord below.

 Madonna Di Campiglio, Italy